Neither Fish nor Flesh

 Neither Fish nor Flesh (A Soundtrack of Love, Faith, Hope & Destruction) is the second album by American singer Terence Trent D'Arby, released in 1989 on Columbia Records.
-A follow-up to his debut Introducing the Hardline, the album was a commercial disappointment, spending only four weeks on the UK Albums Chart, and was largely dismissed by critics as self-indulgent and overreaching.
+A follow-up to his debut Introducing the Hardline, the album received mixed reviews upon release and achieved less commercial success than its predecessor, spending only four weeks on the UK Albums Chart.
+In later years, however, it has undergone critical reappraisal, with some writers describing it as an ambitious and misunderstood work that was ahead of its time.